comit-network/comit.network/blog/2020-10-06-monero-bitcoin.md

 #### Proving knowledge in zero-knowledge

-With the information exchanged thus far Bob could not yet construct an adaptor signature which when decrypted and used by Alice would leak to him `s_a`, because, as mentioned in the previous section, there is no mapping between `S_a^monero` and the bitcoin public key `S_a^bitcoin` which would result from using `s_a` as a Bitcoin secret key.
+With the information exchanged thus far Bob could not yet construct an adaptor signature which when decrypted and used by Alice would leak to him `s_a`, because, as mentioned in the previous section, there is no mapping between `S_a^monero` and the Bitcoin public key `S_a^bitcoin` which would result from using `s_a` as a Bitcoin secret key.

 But as we also learnt in the previous section, if Alice generates a Bitcoin public key `S_a^bitcoin` from `s_a` and constructs a zero-knowledge proof of the secret key for `S_a^bitcoin` and `S_a^monero` being the same and shares this information with Bob, then Bob can in fact construct an adaptor signature on `S_a^bitcoin` which when decrypted and used by Alice will leak to him `s_a`, which he can add to `s_b` to spend an output with public spend key `S_a + S_b`.